 This piece of pseudo code, which is somewhat similar to Java, shows a simple iteration through a TextDocument.
-The differences to real Java are neglectable for our purpose, the API, real Java code would be a little bit longer, for example because type names cannot simply be used as arguments.
+The differences to real Java are neglectible for our purpose, the API, real Java code would be a little bit longer, for example because type names cannot simply be used as agbuments.
 But this belongs more in a UNO presentation, anyway.

 The first line loads a new document from the desktop environment.
 The desktop environment itself is a singleton service which can be instanced by the global UNO service manager.
-XComponentLoader::loadComponentByUR()L and some other arguments which are omitted here.
+XComponentLoader::loadComponentByUR()L expects the URL from which the document is to be loaded, and some other arguments which are omitted here.